 There are four main ways to see the immense Anuradhapura archaeological site.

 Exploring Anuradhapura By Foot

 No, just no. This is too ambitious in the sizzling Sri Lankan heat.
-Anuradhapura is massive and widespread, and I recommend against taking on the gargantuan complex on foot.
+Anuradhapura is massive and spread out.
 The only situation that this makes sense in is if you only want to see a small portion of the complex.